A Mortal Threat to the U.S. Power Grid and U.S. Nuclear Power Plants

 –Spent fuel pools, which are adjacent to each nuclear reactor, each contain at least 3 to 5 times more radiation than does the reactor core; without a cooling system that constantly cools the pools, the water in the pools will boil off and allow the spent fuel rods to release massive amounts of radioactive materials that can leave an area the size of an entire state uninhabitable for centuries.

 — Dozens of nuclear US power plants could be within the area where E1 is greater than 12,500 volts/meter.
-The massive voltages and currents created by the E1 wave will cause these nuclear reactors to simultaneously melt down.
+The massive voltages and currents created by the E1 wave will cause these nuclear reactors to simultaneously melt down

 — As many as 50 nuclear power plants could melt down in France as a result of a single HEMP

 — Shielding and technical fixes exist that can be used to protect the national electric grid and critical national infrastructure – including nuclear power plants – from HEMP/EMP

 — All efforts to mandate funding to protect the grid and critical infrastructure from HEMP/EMP have been blocked by electric and nuclear utilities, as well as the Nuclear Regulatory Commission, which maintains that EMP poses no danger to the nuclear power plants that it regulates.